AhmedKhattab01/data_stucture/README.md

-# data_stucture
+# Data Structure
-A project that contain data structure algorithms (Linked list, Sorted List, etc....)
+A project that contain data structure algorithms such as (Linked list, Sorted List, etc....)

 <hr>